By Jacky Parker

 These Hex cement tiles from Popham are hand made in Morocco and available at Opus Bathrooms.

-We're used to seeing encaustic tiles with Moorish patterns in small squares, but here the style has been scaled up to dramatic effect on this design from Tile Giant.
+We're used to seeing encaustic tiles with Moorish patterns in small squares, but here the style has been scaled up to dramatic effect on this Pamplona 200x200mm glazed porcelain tile design from Tile Giant.

 Nailing two tile trends in one are these Jigsaw Mac Maize encaustic by Neisha Crosland for Ca'Pietra, available at Real Stone & Tile.
 Their scallop pattern on a scallop shape beautifully complements this attic shower room, subtly echoing its arched window.

-Inspired by traditional cement tiles, the Havana collection by Harmony Inspire resembles encaustic but are actually low maintenance porcelain tiles that don't require sealing.
+Inspired by traditional cement tiles, the Havana collection by Harmony Inspire resembles typical encaustic style but are actually low maintenance porcelain tiles that don't require sealing.

 Despite the bold pattern on the tiles, the soothing shades in this bathroom give an overall feel of stylish serenity.

-This neutral bathroom has been transformed with these Carnaval floor tiles from Otto Tiles.
+This neutral bathroom has been transformed with these Carnival handcrafted cement floor tiles from Otto Tiles.
 Rows of geometric patterns interspersed with stripes of plain yellow have given this otherwise classic space a contemporary spin.

-Keep a scheme cohesive but prevent a bold pattern from becoming over-powering by tiling the wall just up to the basin in the same design as the floor.
+Keep a scheme cohesive but prevent a bold pattern from becoming too over-powering by tiling the wall just up to the basin in the same design as the floor.
+This allows the tub to take centre stage.

-Metro tiles are another huge bathroom trend that won't have escaped your notice.
+The Metro tile is another huge bathroom trend that won't have escaped your notice.
 Together with the encaustic-style tiles on the floor and the dark painted woodwork and grout, the two styles create a stylish look in this bathroom.

 The Berkeley charcoal tile at Topps Tiles is similar to this.